jbrd/begin/README.md

 * Update templates with ```begin update```
 * Get help with ```begin help```
 * Print the command version with ```begin version```

-## Installation

-To install on your system, obtain the Ruby gem with:

-    $ gem install begin_cli

 ## Development